-The mourning cloak or Species: Antiopa (Family: Brushfoot, Sub-fam: Nymphalinae, Genius: Nymphalis) has one of the longest lifespans of all butterflies as it estivates (a period of dormancy during the summer) and also hibernates all winter in the adult phase.
+The mourning cloak or Species: Antiopa (Family: Brushfoot, Sub-fam: Nymphalinae, Genius: Nymphalis) has one of the longest lifespans of all butterflies, as it estivates (a period of dormancy during the summer) and also hibernates all winter in the adult phase.
 This is uncommon for butterflies.
 Most overwinter as an egg or pupa (such as the Swallowtails) or they migrate as adults (like the Monarch.)
 Just imagine this seemingly fragile creature surviving temperatures of -35°F and colder while just huddled in the crack of a tree branch!

 The Butterfly Life Cycle

 Often, adults spotted in the spring will have tattered wings from their long winter experience.
-In the early spring the adults will emerge to mate and lay eggs.
+In the early spring, the adults will emerge to mate and lay eggs.
 The females will lay the eggs on the caterpillers' favorite host plants: Willow, Aspen and Cottonwood.

-It is really fun, especially with kids, to find the females laying eggs on these host plants; look in moist areas such as river valleys or wet meadows.
-Don't look too early in the season because the females may not have mated yet; wait until the leaves on the host trees are mature.
+It's really fun, especially with kids, to find the females laying eggs on these host plants; look in moist areas such as river valleys or wet meadows.
+Don't look too early in the season because the females may not have mated yet.
+Wait until the leaves on the host trees are mature.

-The female will lay clutches of eggs usually at the base of a tree branch.
-To collect the eggs, I usually use a small paintbrush and just collect them into a Tupperware container with a lid (and a few small holes for air.)
+The female will usually lay clutches of eggs at the base of a tree branch.
+To collect the eggs, you can use a small paintbrush and brush them into a Tupperware container with a lid (and a few small holes for air.)

 Raising the Hungry Caterpillar

-As soon as they hatch, move them with your paintbrush (they will be very tiny) to a cut branch of the host plant with the cut end in a bottle of water.
-Wrap foil or plastic wrap around the neck of the bottle so that the caterpillars cannot get into the water and drown.
+As soon as they hatch, move them with your paintbrush (they will be very tiny) to a cut branch of the host plant.
+Keep the cut end of the branch in a bottle of water and wrap foil or plastic-wrap around the neck of the bottle so that the caterpillars can't get into the water and drown.

 The mourning cloak, like most caterpillars, has 5 stages or "instars," growing bigger and shedding their outer skin with each one.
 The entire larval stage is about 2-3 weeks (depending on the weather and food availability.)

 If you miss the chance to collect them as eggs, then just look for the caterpillars.
 When the eggs hatch, the caterpillars will stay together in groups feeding on the favorite host plants (Willow, Aspen and Cottonwood) until they are close to pupating.
 (Because of this "social" behavior, people often confuse them with the larva of Gypsy moths or Tent worms which are fuzzy with red spots and cluster together similarly.)